Advanced Natural Menopause Remedies You Can Trust

 Swap long cardio sessions for shorter HIIT-style sessions or zone 2 training (e.g., brisk walks, cycling where you can still talk but feel challenged).

-Build in active rest like tai chi, walking in nature, or rebounding — which stimulate lymphatic drainage and reduce inflammation.
+Build in active rest like tai chi, walking in nature or rebounding — which stimulate lymphatic drainage and reduce inflammation.

 Advanced Tip 1: Personalise Your Micronutrient Strategy Through Functional Testing

-You'll need to work with a practitioner to interpret results and build a repletion plan — this may include high-dose, short-term protocols.
+You’ll need to work with a practitioner to interpret results and build a repletion plan.
+This may include high-dose, short-term protocols.

 Advanced Tip 2: Recalibrate the Gut-Brain-Hormone Axis via Microbiome Mapping

-Your gut is not just a digestive organ — it’s your second brain and a hormone processor.
+Your gut is not just a digestive organ; it’s your second brain and a hormone processor.

-If this system is sluggish, women may experience worsening PMS, anxiety, insomnia, or even oestrogen dominance — despite their best efforts.
+If this system is sluggish, women may experience worsening PMS, anxiety, insomnia or even oestrogen dominance, despite their best efforts.

 Support oestrogen clearance through foods like flaxseed, broccoli sprouts, and dandelion root.

-Among the more advanced natural menopause tips, microbiome testing opens the door to root-cause healing — especially when HRT and lifestyle changes fall short.
+Among the more advanced natural menopause tips, microbiome testing opens the door to root-cause healing, especially when HRT and lifestyle changes fall short.

-Introducing a ‘one-stop’ shop for Natural Menopause Remedies
+Introducing a ‘One-Stop’ Shop for Natural Menopause Remedies

-Their carefully crafted herbal blends, tinctures and supplements are designed to support hormone balance, reduce stress, and promote overall wellbeing during menopause.
+Their carefully crafted herbal blends, tinctures, and supplements are designed to support hormone balance, reduce stress, and promote overall wellbeing during menopause.

-By choosing a reputable herbalist like Napiers, you avoid the pitfalls of random supplements and ensure your body receives the best nature has to offer.
+By choosing a reputable herbalist like Napiers, you can avoid the pitfalls of random supplements and ensure your body receives the best nature has to offer.

 Explore their collection to support your menopause journey today.